nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">

 :bulb: **Tip:**
-If you accidentally used this command, you can use `undo` command to undone `delete-all`
+If you accidentally used this command, you can use `undo` command to undo `delete-all`.

 </div>